Tschibo00/zmk/atari/README.md

 - [ ] design Atari 130XE style case including function keys
 - [ ] boast about it on r/mk
 - [ ] fix PCB (esp. encoder mount pads)
+- [ ] add note to U1 to put nano on bottom side